 - KinCom Isokinetic Dynaometer

 - Bio-Rad MyCycler thermal cycler

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Exercise Physiology & Nutrition program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for theExercise Physiology & Nutritionprogram.
-This includes any additional deadlines that the College of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Department of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.